 So what are your options if you don’t have a qualifying life event that would allow you to enroll in an ACA-compliant plan, and short-term plans are not for sale in your area?
 This is a tough situation.
 In terms of getting real major medical health insurance, you’ll generally have to wait until open enrollment to sign up, with coverage effective next January.
 In most states, open enrollment for ACA-compliant plans runs from November 1 to January 15 (enrollment generally needs to be completed by December 15 in order to have coverage effective on January 1).

-(Note that there are some exceptions: If you’re Native American, you can enroll at any time.
+(Note that there are some exceptions: If you’re part of the American Indian and Alaska Native population, you can enroll at any time.
 And if you’re eligible for premium tax credits in the marketplace but your household income doesn’t exceed 150% of the poverty level, you can enroll in a marketplace plan anytime through at least the end of 2025).

 Of course, if you or your spouse become newly eligible for an employer-sponsored plan between now and then, you could enroll in that plan as soon as you become eligible.
 If you become eligible for Medicaid or CHIP, you can enroll anytime, and if you become eligible for Medicare, you’ll have a seven-month window during which you can enroll.